-One of the things the drew us to Vagabond Tours was the kayaking option in Dingle.
+Sea kayaking in Dingle was one of the things the drew us to Vagabond Tours.
 We are an outdoorsy crew, owning two canoes and a kayak back home.
-We knew we were going to be kayaking this trip, come hell or high water.
+We knew we were going to be sea kayaking this trip, come hell or high water.
 It was also one of the keys to a successful family trip–you are who you are, no matter where in the world you go.

 After the excitement of Fungi, we got to explore the nuances of the Dingle Peninsula’s photogenic coast.
-We even paddled through a few caves getting a chance to see the aquatic wildlife in the clear water.
-Starfish, sea anemones and various fish were everywhere.
+We even paddled through a few underwater caves getting a chance to see the wildlife in the clear water.
+Starfish, sea anemones and fish were everywhere.
 We had been in Ireland for about a week already, but this was the first time we were seeing cliffs up close, and from water level.
-We also learned more about the area’s history and some of the local creatures of the land and air as well.
+We also learned more about the area’s history and some of the local creatures of the land and air.

 The paddle back was against the wind and tide, and also the day after Kev and I went surfing.
 Unless you’ve got Michelle Obama arms, I do not recommend so many arm-straining activities in quick succession.
-But such is life for a world traveler :) I absolutely recommend Irish Adventures to anybody from a newbie to experienced kayaker.
+But such is life for a world traveler!
+I absolutely recommend Irish Adventures to anybody from a newbie to a sea kayaking veteran.
 It’s a great way to see something different.
 Noel was a great guide and the experience of exploring sea caves was unlike any other view of Ireland.

 There are half-day (3 hours) and full-day tours available.
 Half-day tours like mine are 3 hours and available to paddlers age 12+ of all levels.
 Cost €50 adult, €45 teenagers, €40 under 12’s.
 Full day paddles are from €85 to €100.
 They are categorized as Medium (5+ hours, open to all 14+) and Hard (5-6 hours, age 16+.)
 You will need to bring swimwear and a towel.
 Wet suits and all other equipment are provided.